 Hierarchy of effects model and share of minds and share of hearts

 There are numerous hierarchy of effects models that are covered in marketing literature.
-Probably the most common one was developed in 1961 and is a six stage model usually included in a Philip Kotler marketing textbook – and is discussed on this site in the article on hierarchy of effects.
+Probably the most common one was developed in 1961 and is a six stage model usually included in a Philip Kotler marketing textbook.
 The following diagram is an expansion of the traditional hierarchy of effects model to also include post purchase loyalty.

 The traditional hierarchy of effects model has six stages, namely; awareness, knowledge, liking, preference, conviction and finally purchase.